jessica-woodgate/desk23/Documentation/4. Sprints and Project Management/README.md

 ![image](https://user-images.githubusercontent.com/45073537/117534528-b4c54500-afe9-11eb-8ee9-f59bbb3f0867.png)

 ### Highlights & Critical Points
-One of the main critical points in the project was in our second sprint, where we had to make a decision at the end as to whether we were going to move forwards with the globe component developed using three.js or the one developed using d3.js.
+One of the main critical points in the project was in our [second sprint](https://github.com/jess-mw/desk23/blob/main/Documentation/4.%20Sprints%20and%20Project%20Management/3.%20Sprints.md#sprint-2---deploy-interactivity-19th-april---2nd-may), where we had to make a decision at the end as to whether we were going to move forwards with the globe component developed using three.js or the one developed using d3.js.
 This was a big fork in the project, and we had to think carefully as a team as to which road was the best to take.
-Using feedback gathered from our users (see [here](https://github.com/jess-mw/desk23/tree/main/Documentation/3.%20UX%20Design#sprint-1-and-2-building-the-globe-and-interactivity) for a more detailed exploration of how we did this), we decided to go with the three.js component.
+Using feedback gathered from our users (see [here](https://github.com/jess-mw/desk23/tree/main/Documentation/3.%20UX%20Design#sprint-1-and-2-building-the-globe-and-interactivity) for a more detailed exploration of this process), we decided to go with the three.js component.
 This meant that our team member, Stanni, who had previously been working on the d3 component was now freed up to assist with documentation and other front end issues that needed an extra hand with.

 ## d.
 Team use of Git, how your team used continuous integration / continuous deployment.
 Streamlining of workflow throughout.